-\Mr. Werfel.
+Mr. WERFEL.
 A couple of responses.
 First, the employer report that is going to be very helpful in validating the state of cover, you are right.
 We are not going to get it in filing season 2015, but there are other ways that we can work with the employer community to get that information.

-\Mr. Ryan.
-Are you going to have that up and running when the people start filling this out next year?
+Mr. RYAN.
+Are you going to have that up and running when the

-\Mr. Werfel.
+people start filling this out next year?

+Mr. WERFEL.
 We are working very closely, and I think HHS and the exchanges and IRS are working together with the business community to figure out alternative solutions.

-\Mr. Ryan.
+Mr. RYAN.
 Okay.
-So --

-\Mr. Werfel.
+So-

+Mr. WERFEL.
 It is a partnership with the business community.

-\Mr. Ryan.
-So this fall when a 25 year old Milwaukeean signs up because she does not get health insurance at her job, but she is ineligible legally for the subsidy, when she actually applies for the subsidy because she does not know any better because the application does not say any better --
+Mr. RYAN.
+So this fall when a 25-year-old Milwaukeean signs up because she does not get health insurance at her job, but she is ineligible legally for the subsidy, when she actually applies for the subsidy because she does not know any better because the application does not say she is ineligible-

-\Mr. Werfel.
-If she is --
+Mr. WERFEL.
+If she is--

-\Mr. Ryan. -- you are going to catch that?
+Mr. RYAN [continuing].
+You are going to catch that?

-\Mr. Werfel.
-If she is in the right income, if she is between 100 and 400 percent of the poverty level, it is my understanding --
+Mr. WERFEL.
+If she is in the right income, if she is between 100 and 400 percent of the poverty level, it is my understanding-

-\Mr. Ryan.
-Most 25 year olds are.
+Mr. RYAN.
+Most 25-year-olds are.

-\Mr. Werfel. -- it is my understanding that the exchange will reach out to employers at that time.
+Mr. WERFEL [continuing].
+It is my understanding that the exchange will reach out to employers at that time.
 It will not be the official report that we will be getting in filing season 2016.

-\Mr. Ryan.
+Mr. RYAN.
 Okay.

-\Mr. Werfel.
-But, again, it is not --
+Mr. WERFEL.
+But, again, it is not--

-\Mr. Ryan.
+Mr. RYAN.
 Let's say her parents live in Texas and she is living in Milwaukee.
 This exchange is going to see all of this?
 It is going to figure all of this out?
 You have delayed the employer mandate and you are going to reconcile this record?
 You are going to make sure she does not get a subsidy she is not entitled to?

-\Mr. Werfel.
+Mr. WERFEL.
 I am saying that we are working on solutions.
+The

-The IRS is working on solutions at the back end.
+IRS is working on solutions at the back end.

-\Mr. Ryan.
+Mr. RYAN.
 Okay.

-\Mr. Werfel.
-The exchanges are working on solutions at the --
+Mr. WERFEL.
+The exchanges are working on solutions at the

-\Mr. Ryan.
+Mr. RYAN.
 Let me get at it this way.
 Let's say you do not catch it.
-Do you not have to hit her with a tax liability to claw back that subsidy that she did not get?
+Do you not have to hit her with a tax liability to claw back that subsidy that she was not supposed to get?